 3.5) If your age-group becomes oversubscribed with performances within the qualification criteria then allocation of places will go to athletes that have provided the best results.

-4.1) For Cross and Winter Triathlon and Aquathlon there are 20 places are available per age-group.
+4.1) For Cross Triathlon and Duathlon, Winter Triathlon, Aquathlon and, Aquabike there are 20 places are available per age-group.

 4.2) We do not hold specific qualification races.
 Instead athletes are asked to submit evidence of relevant race experience at the time of registering.

 4.3) In a situation where an age-group is oversubscribed places will be awarded based upon race performances from the last 12 months of the championships.

 4.4) As many as all 20 places can be awarded during the first selection phase if sufficient numbers apply.
 The remaining selection phases will allocate any remaining places.

 5.1) All athletes eligible for a pre-qualification place must still register their intent to compete by 5pm on the Friday before the FINAL qualification race for the championship they pre-qualify for.